signalfx/maestro-ng/docs/environment.rst

 - ``restart``, to specify the restart policy (see :doc:`restart_policy`);

-- ``dns``, to specify one (as a single IP address) or more DNS servers (as a list) to be declared inside the container.
+- ``dns``, to specify one (as a single IP address) or more DNS servers (as a list) to be declared inside the container;

+- ``security_opt``, to specify additional security options to customize container labels, apparmor profiles, etc.

 For example: